ranjitgautam828-eng/ranjitgautam828-eng/README.md

-👋 **Hi, I'm Ranjit Gautam**
+👋 **Hi there, I'm Ranjit**

 🎓 **BCIS @ University of the Fraser Valley | Co-op eligible**

 ---

-### 🎯 Goal
+### 🎯 Co-op roles I'm targeting & Goal
 **IT-ready today.
 Security-focused tomorrow.**

 I can work in IT operations right now.
-I'm building toward security as my career direction.
+BUT, I'm building toward security as my career direction.

-**Seeking co-op:** IT Support (L1/L2) · NOC Technician · SOC Tier 1 (security track) · Junior Network Technician · Systems/Helpdesk Analyst
+✅ IT Support / IT Operations
+✅ NOC Technician
+✅ SOC Analyst (junior)
+✅ IT Security Assistant
+✅ GRC Junior

+**Bottom line:** Put me in an IT role today, I'll deliver.
+Give me security work, I'll grow into it fast.

 ---

 ### 💼 What I can do for your team TODAY
+As I am working and investing most of my time self-learning.

 | Skill | Real proof |
 |-------|-------------|